 - Appraise the wound.
 Check for signs of regression or healing.
 Take note of heat, redness, swelling, or pain.

-- Use a wound cleanser, such as sterile water or sterile saline, to clean the wound bed and the skin surrounding it.
+- Use a wound cleanser, such as sterile water or sterile saline, to clean the wound bed and surrounding area.

-- Use gauze to dry the skin surrounding the wound.
+- Use gauze to dry the area surrounding the wound.

-- Apply a skin barrier cream or ointment to the skin surrounding the wound.
-This will help prevent skin maceration and breakdown.
+- Apply a barrier cream or ointment to the area surrounding the wound.
+This will help prevent epidermis maceration and breakdown.